housleyjk/motor/doc/api/motor_client.rst

      Get the `db_name` :class:`MotorDatabase` on :class:`MotorClient` `client`.

-     Raises :class:`~pymongo.errors.InvalidName` if an invalid database name is used.
+     Raises :class:`~motor.errors.InvalidName` if an invalid database name is used.
-     Raises :class:`~pymongo.errors.InvalidOperation` if connection isn't opened yet.
+     Raises :class:`~motor.errors.InvalidOperation` if connection isn't opened yet.